pydantic/pydantic/docs/api/standard_library_types.md

 ## Union

-The `Union` type allows a model attribute to accept different types, e.g.:
+The `typing.Union` type allows a model attribute to accept different types, e.g.:

 ```py
 from typing import Union